Zurvanism: Fatalistic Zurvanism

 The doctrine of Limited Time (allotted to Ahriman by Zurvan) implied that nothing could change this preordained course of the material universe, and the path of the astral bodies of the 'heavenly sphere' was representative of this preordained course.
 It followed that human destiny must then be decided by the constellations, stars and planets, who were divided between the good (the signs of the Zodiac) and the evil (the planets):

 Fatalistic Zurvanism was evidently influenced by Chaldean astrology and perhaps also by Aristotle's theory of chance and fortune.
 The fact that Armenian and Syrian commentators translated Zurvan as "Fate" is highly suggestive.

 Mistaken identity

 In his first manuscript of his book Zurvan, Zaehner identified the leontocephalic deity of the Roman Mithraic Mysteries as a representation of Zurvan.
 Zaehner later acknowledged this mis-identification as a "positive mistake", due to Franz Cumont's late 19th century notion that the Roman cult was "Roman Mazdaism" transmitted to the west by Iranian priests.
 Mithraic scholars no longer follow this so-called 'continuity theory', but that has not stopped the fallacy (which Zaehner also attributes to Cumont) from proliferating on the Internet.

+Negative view of women

+Robert Charles Zaehner mentions that in Zurvanism fire and water are mentioned as male and female and water is considered a dark element and says that Zoroastrian texts in Pahlavi language mention two stories: the first is about women submitting to Ahriman, and the second is a long story about the harlot helping Ahriman fight Ahura Mazda and Keyumars.

+After Ohrmazd gave women to righteous men, they fled and submitted to Ahriman; and when Ohrmazd gave righteous men peace and happiness, Ahriman also gave women happiness.”
+When Ahriman allowed women to ask for whatever they wanted, Ohrmazd feared that they would seek companionship with righteous men and be harmed by it.
+To prevent this, the god created Narseh (a youth) of fifteen years old.
+He placed him, naked, behind Ahriman, so that the women would see him, desire him, and ask him for him.
+The women raised their hands toward Satan and said, “O father Ahriman, give us the god Narseh as a gift.”